angrybacon/doomsday-wiki/markdown/articles/2018/07/27/doomsday-after-the-probe-ban.md

+---
-# Doomsday after the Probe Ban
+title: Doomsday after the Probe Ban
+---

 The banning of Gitaxian Probe was brutal.
 I can't think of another word to describe it.
 For other Storm decks, Probe was simply a powerful card, too good